2022 Summer Reading

 Last year, Aimee Nezhukumutathil’s World of Wonders asked us to learn from the natural world, and this year, The Anthropocene Reviewed by John Green will challenge us to look at the human-centered one.
 In a series of essays loosely based on the phenomenon of the five-star review, Green muses on the vastness of humanity and the smallness of the individual, and he shows us how each of the tiny ripples in our lives create meaning even when we cannot easily see it.

-Download the PDF guide to our 2021 summer reading.
-As a reminder, all students should plan to read this book before the first day of school on Monday, Aug.
-16.
+Download the PDF guide to our 2022 summer reading.
+As a reminder, all students should plan to read this book — or at least the recommended sections — before the first day of school on Monday, Aug.
+15.